Tjocksockar/MusicGenerator/README.md

 1. create a folder in the root of the project called 'midi_data_in_use' and place the midi files you wish to use for training in it.
 2. In main.py, make sure that the section === Training the network === is not commented out.
 3. Run main.py
+4. For every epoch, the weights will be saved in the folder saved_weights

 ### Instructions for testing

 1. In main.py comment out the section === Training the network === and make sure that the section === Testing the network === is not commented out.
 2. Change the first line in the section === Testing the network === so that the variable contains the right file name.
 The file name is loss dependent so it changes every time you wish to test a new trained network.
 3. Run main.py
+4. To listen to the generated music, run generated_music.midi